rafaelaazevedo/dog-lightning/README.md

 **Run the automation on Eclipse**

 - Right click on your project's folder > Run As... > Run configurations... > Maven build
-- Add Goals: test -Dcucumber.options="--tags @smoke"
+- Add Goals: clean test
 - Run !

 <br>